TRAVELTIME Formula – Google Sheets

 Different Location Formats

 Rows 2 through 6 in the image above use the same location but different methods to specify it.
-You can use a city name, a full address, a placename, plus code, or even latitude and longitude.
+You can use a city name, a full address, a placename, Plus code, or even latitude and longitude.

 Conclusion

 The TRAVELTIME formula is a versatile tool that helps you plan your trips without leaving Google Sheets.
+Whether you’re comparing departure times for a daily commute or building a travel schedule for hundreds of stops, it handles the heavy lifting while you stay focused on your data.